FAMILY: Be Together

-– St. Pope John Paul the Great told families to “Be Who You Are.”
+– St. Pope John Paul the Great told families to “Become What You Are.”

 Now we have a great opportunity to do just that.

-An important note of caution with the increased time spent online.
+An important note of caution with the increased time online.

 Make your home a Safe Haven from online threats of pornography is an article on 10 Ways to Avoid Porn (and COVID-19) When You Work from Home.